Author Profile - Beth Haslam

 Bird Watching and their Names

-Here is the latest contribution from Beth in heart of rural France .
-This month she explores the local wildlife, and more specifically watches the many different birds at this active time of the year, and learning some of…
+Here is the latest contribution from Beth in the heart of rural France .
+This month, she explores the local wildlife, specifically watching the many different birds at this active time of year and learning some of their…

 May the Revolution Be with You